So, does PS5 support FreeSync? For those that are looking to upgrade to the next-gen console, this can be an important feature.

 This can then cause lag if the PS5 cannot send out the frames at the frequency of the TV or monitor, thus FreeSync prevents this from happening.

 Will PS5 Support FreeSync In The Future?

 Currently, there is no official word on whether or not Sony will support FreeSync, but there is a chance it could happen in a future update or perhaps with the release of the PS5 Pro.

 In the Ultimate PS5 FAQ, Sony stated, "PS5 hardware supports Variable Refresh Rate (VRR) through HDMI 2.1.
 After a future system software update, PS5 owners will be able to use the VRR feature of compatible TVs when playing games that support VRR."

-This suggests that a future update is coming to support HDMI 2.1 VRR but there is no specific reference here to AMD FreeSync.
+This suggests that the update was for VRR support for HDMI 2.1 Monitors and TVs but there is no specific reference here to AMD FreeSync.

 Why Does The PS5 Not Support FreeSync?

 There are a few reasons why Sony's PS5 does not support AMD FreeSync, firstly, it is a specific technology that is not found in all monitors and TVs.

 Plus, with HDMI 2.1 VRR now available on the PS5, FreeSync is not a necessary technology.

 For those that wish to experience games at 120Hz with VRR enabled, we'd recommend getting a standout HDMI 2.1 monitor to match your PS5.